team-uhp/team-uhp.github.io/index.md

 **List Projects Page** <br>
 <!-- Verify with team if this is specific to owners' projects -->
 The projects list page lists all projects the session user has uploaded.
-Each listing briefly displays their due dates, short descriptions, and skills being recruited for.
+Each listing briefly displays their due dates, short descriptions, and skills being recruited for:

 <img class="padded" src="images\pages\owner-project-list-page.png">

 **Project Page** <br>
 Each individual project page displays the project's details.
 This includes the project's due date, full description, team members, member openings, and skills being searched by tags.
-When logged in as the project owner, the subsequent link "Recruit for Opening" is visible.
+When logged in as the project owner, the subsequent link "Recruit for Opening" is visible:

 <img class="padded" src="images\pages\owner-project-page.png">